Here ends Part One .

 Almost.

-Once I'd realised that I had feelings for him I began recording and analysing, and then I began writing the transcripts.
-This was therapy for my therapy.
-As I listened [+I I realised how much impact his avoidant-defensive reactions had had on me, and how much I was still suffering from the consequences.
+As I listened [+I I realized how much impact his avoidant-defensive reactions had had on me, and how much I was still suffering from the consequence.

 I decided to contact him and ask if we couldn't try to find a good way through this.
 I had believed that my request made it obvious that something was wrong, and that communication needed to happen to make this better.